chujianyu/fpse2023/README.md

 ### Notes about Parallelism
+The program will print the time ray tracing takes.

 Please note that to accurately compare the time to ray trace with and without parallelism, bisect_ppx may need to be removed from lib/dune, as it was found to interfere with the multi-threading process while occupying unusually high CPU resources.